 These notions, as common as they may be, are just fanon.
 We can regard the depiction of the three-nacelled "dreadnought" in the Star Trek Technical Manual as canonical because it briefly appeared in "Star Trek: The Wrath of Khan".
 But the illegible designation "dreadnought" is still non-canon.
 And even if we accept it this one example is still anything but a proof that all dreadnoughts (if there are any more besides the Federation class) have three nacelles, or that all three-nacelled ships are dreadnoughts.
 The same arguments apply to the single-nacelled alleged "destroyers".

-The origin of this common notion is background information on "Star Trek III" according to which Commander Kruge was supposed to steal this ship from the Romulans.
-Hence the name which was originally meant to be a homage to the Romulan BoP in TOS: "Balance of Terror".
+The origin of this common notion is background information on "Star Trek III", according to which Commander Kruge stole this ship from the Romulans.
+Hence the name, which was originally meant to be a homage to the Romulan BoP in TOS: "Balance of Terror".
 But in the actual movie there is no mention of the Romulans.
 And the 22nd century Klingon BoP known since ENT: "The Expanse" is the ultimate proof that there is no Romulan connection whatsoever.

 There are even three mistakes or overinterpretations in this statement:

-Until further notice the Star Trek: Countdown comic series is to be rated as non-canon, and this is not really likely to change.
+The Star Trek: Countdown comic series must be rated as non-canon, and this very likely won't change.
 In an interview with Trekmovie.com, dated 9 December 2008, Bob Orci said that he personally considered some novels canon, but that it is not up to him to declare Countdown canon.
 In a later Q&A session, dated May 22, 2009, he explained the inconsistencies between the movie "Star Trek (2009)" and Countdown with the comic being non-canon.
 The same applies to the Star Trek: Nero comics and the whole story about Nero's imprisonment on Rura Penthe.

-Some fans keep defending these misconceptions with a passion although there is absolutely no canon ground for the two long names.
+In the early 2000's, some fans used to defend these misconceptions with a passion although there is absolutely no canon ground for the two long names.
 The notion that it should be "City of New Orleans" instead of "New Orleans" is nothing more than the consequence of an awkward pun in the Star Trek Encyclopedia.
+The entry mentions in a side note that the class is "named for the ship they call the City of New Orleans", alluding to a line in the song "City of New Orleans" by Arlo Guthrie.
 "Royal Sovereign" instead of "Sovereign" is preferred by some fans because it sounds more historically correct to them (because there was an HMS Royal Sovereign) or just because they have become accustomed to the FASA design of the same name.

 This is one of the most prominent examples of fanon.
 But nothing ever mentioned or shown on screen would support this interpretation.
 Perhaps we should accept that it's just three letters.